-As we begin our terms as Senior Partner and Managing Partner our focus is to ensure the long-term sustainability of the firm through promoting the values of teamwork, inclusivity, collaboration, and transparency.
-We want to create clear career paths and opportunities for all by ensuring our people have the chance to develop, express their views and ideas, have the opportunity to grow, see their careers fulfilled within the firm and ultimately support our next generation of leaders.
+In our roles as Senior Partner and Managing Partner our focus is to ensure the long-term sustainability of the firm through promoting the values of respect, sharing, communication and integrity.
+We want to create clear career paths and opportunities for all by ensuring our people have the chance to develop, express their views and ideas, see their careers fulfilled within the firm and ultimately support our next generation of leaders.